ggeo15/GeoXzraM/README.md

 Variable Impact: Positive impact may vary depending on the specific use of the device.
 In some cases, the benefits may be less noticeable.

 # How will I know if the module is working?

 use this command in your terminal emulator: su -c "cat /sys/block/zram0/comp_algorithm"

 if the compression algorithm is changed by the module it should look like this: [lz4]

+#fork

+add detection to see if your device is compatible with this compression algorithm